 Buried at St Magnus's Churchyard, Hamnavoe, Yell, Shetland.

 Albert Roland Breakspear (known as Roland and hence recorded as 'R Breakspear' on the St Matthew's memorial) was a member of the 1st Oxford Boys’ Brigade Company which was based at St Matthew's Church in Grandpont.
-As a young man he worked as an electrician, and during the War he served on flying boats in Coastal Command, based in Lough Erne, County Fermanagh, in Northern Ireland.
+Before joining the Royal Air Force he trained as a wireless operator with the GPO, and during the War he served on flying boats in Coastal Command, based in Lough Erne, County Fermanagh, in Northern Ireland.

 Fuller biography →